Tranks27/Realtime_Vdoslam_ros_on_ZED2/README.md

 - cuda out of memory
 fix: reduce the image input size or use larger GPU memory (>4GB).
 Here ZED2 camera allows us to downsample the image input, so we did that (70% of HD720 size).

--undefined reference to: vtable ...
+- undefined reference to: vtable ...
 fix: In CmakeList.txt 1) make sure the library  .cpp files are put behind the executables 2) manually add -lvdo_slam library in the project Cmakelist.txt and add -lvdo_slam_g2o in the VDO_SLAM CmakeList.txt.